-There are plenty of splendid and beautiful rivers across Italy where one can a glimpse of the natural scenic beauty located amidst calm surroundings.
+There are plenty of splendid and beautiful rivers across Italy where one can get a glimpse of the natural scenic beauty located amidst calm surroundings.

 They are famous for their history, for the scenery, the lovely little towns along their banks or the sports and activities, like rafting, you can do on their waters.

 Po is one of the largest rivers in Italy and it flows through some of the most vital cities across Italy such as Turin, Ferrara and Piacenza.
 This river measures 405 miles in length and 1,650 feet at its width and is definitely small when compared to the Nile river or the Yangtze, yet it remains the longest in the Bel Paese.
 Around 141 tributaries feed this vast river along with a catchment basin of around 27,000 sq miles that leads to the plains of Val Padana.

 This river flows through the Northern part of Italy, springing in the Alps and clearing its water into the Gulf of Venice.
 It's called the "Fiume Sacro alla Patria" (River Sacred to the Country) in memory of the hard battles fought on its banks during World War 1, and remembered in many popular songs, chief among them "La Leggenda del Piave" (The Legend of Piave).
-Across its course forms many quaint lakes.
-Today is one of the principal water sources for the agricultural farms and hydroelectric power station in the plains of Veneto.
+Across its course form many quaint lakes.
+Today it is one of the principal water sources for the agricultural farms and hydroelectric power station in the plains of Veneto.

 The river Savio is located across northern Italy and has its source close to Montecoronaro located on Mount Castelvecchio.
 The source of this river is situated at a height of 1,126 meters, which has a symbolic iron monument.
 It has a well-preserved natural environment across Romagna and comprises of The River Savio National Park as the major attraction with different species of animals